About the South Texas Art Therapy Association

 Houston area contact: Ronda Walker firstname.lastname@example.org

 Lindsey is a previously nationally registered and board-certified art therapist, now maintaining her LPC in the state of Texas.
 She completed her Master of Art in Art Therapy at The George Washington University in 1997, working in DC until returning to Austin in 1999 to work as an art therapist in Bastrop County.
 Lindsey has worked at St. Edward's University in Austin since 2000, providing academic advising to college students.
 Additionally, she began seeing therapy client in 2013 through Blue Sky Abilities, providing community based mental health counseling.
 A movie lover and sprint triathlon participant, Lindsey also enjoys reading and exploring Austin with her family, usually involving music and the arts.
 She also volunteers with Drive a Senior South Austin and contributes to the cooking and baking ministry of St. Ignatius, Martyr.

-Carolyn obtained her Master's degree in Marital and Family Therapy with Clinical Art Therapy from Loyola Marymount University, graduating in 2007.
-She is in private practice in north Austin and works with children, teens, and families to overcome depression, anxiety, trauma, and to build stronger family connections.
-Carolyn also provides supervision for LMFT-associates.
-She is also a co-founder of Austin Youth Leadership & Counseling (www.austinyouthleadership.org) and blogs about art therapy at www.creativityintherapy.blogspot.com.
+Carolyn is a Board Certified Art Therapist and obtained her Master's degree in Marital and Family Therapy with Clinical Art Therapy from Loyola Marymount University, graduating in 2007.
+She is in private practice in north Austin and works with children, teens, and families to overcome depression, anxiety, and trauma.
+Carolyn also provides supervision for LMFT-associates, hosts creative therapy trainings and workshops, and also blogs about art therapy at www.creativityintherapy.com.
 You can learn more about her therapy practice at www.therapywithcarolyn.com.